xdarklight/jackson-jsonschema-ant-task/README.md

 Attribute   | Description | Required
 ----------- | ----------- | ------------------
-classname   | The Java class for which the JSON Schema will be generated (including all referenced classes) | yes deswtfile   | The target file to which the JSON Schema will be written | no
+classname   | The Java class for which the JSON Schema will be generated (including all referenced classes) | yes destfile    | The target file to which the JSON Schema will be written | yes

 ## License